dilettant/thepublicoffice/_posts/2012-09-01-special-issue-fix.md

 * Blanca from Mugatxoan
 * Ion from Mugatxoan
-	* we cover Blanca's costs (travel,accomodation, per diem)
+	* we cover Blanca's costs (per diem)
-   	* we cover the accomodation for Ion too
+   	* we cover the accomodation for both Blanca and Ion
+    * Blanca and Ion will cover the expenses for their travel
-    * tips about cheap flights from Bilbao.
+		* send tips about cheap flights from Bilbao.

 * Marijana Cvetcovic 12-17(18)